conorr/conorr.github.io/_posts/2025-07-24-moving-dollars-into-stablecoins.md

 <img src="/img/moving-dollars-into-stablecoin/summary-screen.png" alt="summary screen" width="50%"/>

-Other than a mysterious 4.10% "earning rate" &mdash; I thought I was turning dollars into USDC, not funding a high-yield savings account? &mdash; and a forboding _Crypto markets are unique_ warning, I was able to turn 10 USD into 10 USDC without any fees.
+Other than a mysterious 4.10% "earning rate" &mdash; I thought I was turning dollars into USDC, not funding a high-yield savings account? &mdash; and a foreboding _Crypto markets are unique_ warning, I was able to turn 10 USD into 10 USDC without any fees.

 And with that, Coinbase tells me I have $10 of USDC in my account.
 Strangely, it puts USDC assets under the "Cash" tab, not "Crypto".
 I thought I just bought crypto?